Undivided Resources

 Myrtle Beach accessibility

-The city of Myrtle Beach has worked with restaurants and other local destinations to make Myrtle Beach a sensory-friendly location for families.
-At the Myrtle Beach Welcome Center, travelers can request a Champion Autism Network (CAN) Card, which will allow families assistance where there is potential for overstimulation.
-With a CAN Card, you can skip the line at crowded attractions, request seating at local restaurants in quieter areas, and receive other services that allow members of the autism community to receive the support they need.
-If you’re looking for additional activities in the area, plan your trip during one of WonderWorks’ sensory weekends where exhibits are altered and music is lowered to accommodate children with sensory processing sensitivities.
+The city of Myrtle Beach has worked with restaurants and other local destinations to make Myrtle Beach a certified sensory-friendly location for families with the help of CAN (Champion Autism Network), which allows families assistance where there is potential for overstimulation.
+By joining the CAN Network via the Autism Travel Club Mobile App, you can skip the line at crowded attractions, request seating at local restaurants in quieter areas, and receive other services to make for a relaxing beach vacation.
+Hands-on museum WonderWorks hosts sensory days where exhibits are altered and music is lowered to accommodate children with sensory processing sensitivities.
+Multiple beaches in Myrtle Beach offer beach wheelchairs for free or to rent.
+Other wheelchair-accessible and disability-friendly attractions include Ripley’s Aquarium, Cherry Grove Pier, SkyWheel (a 20-story-high ferris wheel with enclosed gondolas), and Savannah’s Playground.

 National Ability Center